 In a simple sentence, it's easy to spot number agreement errors:

-Incorrect: Clara is very protective of their novels.
+Incorrect: The library is very protective of her novels.

-Correct: Clara is very protective of her novels.
+Correct: The library is very protective of its novels.

 But in the context of a more complex sentence, or an entire paragraph, these errors get much harder to spot: